June 1, 2020

 Don’t have travel insurance yet?
 Now’s the time to protect your next trip.
 See all your plan options from Allianz Global Assistance.

-Allianz Global Assistance offers no-receipts claims for covered travel delays and baggage delays with certain plans: OneTrip Prime and OneTrip Premier.
-As part of the SmartBenefits offered with these plans, you can opt to receive a fast, fixed-amount inconvenience payment (typically $100 per insured person per day).
+Allianz Global Assistance offers no-receipts claims for covered travel delays and baggage delays with the OneTrip Premier plan.
+As part of the SmartBenefits offered with this plan, you can opt to receive a fast, fixed-amount inconvenience payment (typically $100 per insured person per day).
 No receipts are required — just proof of a covered delay.

 But don’t toss those receipts yet!
 If your covered expenses exceed $100 per day, you may opt to file a claim instead.
 Here are 7 types of receipts you need to keep when you’re traveling, just in case.